Uber settles lawsuit with Waymo

 A spokesperson for Waymo said:

-The full text of Khosrowshahi’s statement is below.
+The full text of Khosrowshahi’s statement is below:

 Featured Image: Bryce Durbin/TechCrunch